Editorial Style Guide

 North Buffalo—(See directions and regions.)

 numbers—In general, spell out numbers zero through nine in running text; use figures for numbers 10 and up.
 Ordinals follow the same rule: first, ninth, 27th, 110th.
-Use commas with four or more figures in a sequence: 1,467; 12,567.
+Use commas with four or more digits in a sequence: 1,467; 12,567.
 Exceptions: page numbers, addresses, standardized test scores (e.g., SAT, GRE), and years with four or fewer digits.
 (See years.)

 numbers: figures versus words